 It took two trains, a bus, and 13 hours for us to get from Vienna to Ljubljana, Slovenia.
 We could have done it faster, but our backpacker’s budget hadn’t afforded us the luxury of booking the direct train.
 The bed of our downtown hostel looked mighty tempting after the long journey, and we promptly collapsed onto it.
+Let’s explore why you should traveling to Slovenia (why you should going to Slovenia, why you should visiting Slovenia).

 - Lake Bled blog — The ultimate Lake Bled travel guide & what to do in Lake Bled